 conditions and character of a neighborhood.

-The neighbors in the Trinity Mills neighborhood in Carrollton are middle-income, making it a moderate income neighborhood.
+The neighbors in the Trinity Mills neighborhood in Carrollton are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 67.8% of the neighborhoods in America.

 In addition, 13.9% of the children seventeen and under

 living in this neighborhood are living below the federal poverty line, which